amitmse/in_Python_/Neural Network/README.md

-	4. Weight updates: Use new weight to calculate hidden layer nodes, output layer & Error in output layer node Updated hidden layer nodes		: Multiply input layer and their updated weights And then apply sigmod function(Logistic function) Updated output layer node		: Multiply hidden layer and their updated weights And then apply sigmod function(Logistic function) Updated Error in output layer node	: Substract actual output and Output layer node Change in error				: Substract previous error and current error
+	4. Weight updates: Use new weight to calculate hidden layer nodes, output layer & Error in output layer node Updated hidden layer nodes		: Multiply input layer and their updated weights And then apply sigmod function(Logistic function)

+		Updated output layer node		: Multiply hidden layer and their updated weights And then apply sigmod function(Logistic function)

+		Updated Error in output layer node	: Substract actual output and Output layer node

+		Change in error				: Substract previous error and current error

+## Choosing the correct learning rate and momentum will help in weight adjustment

+## Learning rate /step size:
+	Setting right learning rate could be difficult task.
+The learning rate is a parameter that determines how much an updating step influences the current value of the weights.If learning rate is too small, algorithm might take long time to converges. choosing large learning rate could have opposite effect algorithm could diverge.
+Sometimes in NN every weight has it’s own learning rate.
+Learning rate of 0.35 proved to be popular choice when training NN.
+This paper will use rate of 0.45 but this value is used because of simple architecture of NN used in example.

+## Momentum term:
+	It represents inertia.
+Large values of momentum term will influence the adjustment in the current weight to move in same direction as previous adjustment.
+Easily get stuck in a local minima and the algorithm may think to reach global minima leading to sub-optimal results.
+Use a momentum term in the objective function that increases the size of the steps taken towards the minimum by trying to jump from a local minima.
+If the momentum term is large then the learning rate should be kept smaller.
+A large value of momentum also means that the convergence will happen fast.
+But if both the momentum and learning rate are kept at large values, then you might skip the minimum with a huge step.
+A small value of momentum cannot reliably avoid local minima, and can also slow down the training of the system.
+Momentum also helps in smoothing out the variations, if the gradient keeps changing direction.
+A right value of momentum can be either learned by hit and trial or through cross-validation.

+	Momentum simply adds a fraction of the previous weight update to the current one.
+When the gradient keeps pointing in the same direction, this will increase the size of the steps taken towards the minimum.
+	It's necessary to reduce the global learning rate when using a lot of momentum (m close to 1).
+If you combine a high learning rate with a lot of momentum, you will rush past the minimum with huge steps!

+#################################################################################################################

 # Types of neural networks and their applications: